1995 Michigan Wolverines football team: Memphis

-Tim Biakabutuka had another big day as he rushed for 143 yards and two touchdowns as the #11 Wolverines struggled to a 24–7 victory over the Tigers.
+Tim Biakabutuka had another big day as he rushed for 143 yards and two touchdowns as the No. 11 Wolverines struggled to a 24–7 victory over the Tigers.
 Ed Davis added a touchdown run and Scott Dreisbach was efficient completing 13 of 21 passes for 162 yards.
 The Michigan defense held Memphis to 96 yards of total offense.
 Charles Woodson and Rob Sweet had interceptions for the Wolverines.

-at Boston College
+At Boston College

 The Wolverine defense held Boston College to 188 yards of total offense and intercepted 4 passes as they grabbed an early lead and held on for a 23–13 victory over the Eagles.
 Chuck Winters, Scott King, Rob Sweet and Clarence Thompson each had one interception.
 Remy Hamilton kicked three field goals while Tim Biakabutuka and Ed Davis scored touchdowns for Michigan.